Home

 No matter how you obtain legal representation, it is of the utmost importance that you are not only honest, but also forthright with your attorney.
 That means keeping your lawyer informed about everything the investigators might find in any seized materials, what any victims, witnesses or codefendants may testify against you, and anything you might have said to the authorities outside of their presence.
 Your lawyer will eventually discover all of this, but the sooner they have the information, the better.
 Without that information your lawyer cannot offer you informed advice.

 It takes years to become an attorney and years more experience to navigate the complexity of the Federal system.
 Ultimately, you control your case, but trying to fight your way through the Byzantine process on your own would be nearly impossible without the guidance of a qualified attorney.
 If your attorney isn’t going to give you good advice, there is little point in seeking their counsel.
-To provide you with the best advice, your attorney need you to be open and honest.
+To provide you with the best advice, your attorney needs you to be open and honest.

+It’s natural to feel embarrassed or ashamed about what you’ve done or are accused of doing.
 Discussing such sensitive issues with someone you may not know well can feel uncomfortable.
 However, don’t withhold information from your lawyer because of these feelings.
 Chances are, they’ve heard worse and understand the necessity of knowing all the details.
 They are there to help, and sharing the full truth with them will allow them to give you the best defense possible.

 The Indictment